N-body linear force law allowing analytic solutions: Force Law and General Solution

 \subsection{Particle interacting with continuous mass distribution}

 We now generalize the above results to a particle interacting with a continuous mass distribution.
-Consider placing the point mass m at the origin, and it interacts with a mass $M$ distributed in space within a volume $V$, with a position-dependent density $\rho(\mathbf{r})$.
+Consider a point mass m at the origin that interacts with a mass $M$ distributed in space within a volume $V$ that has a position-dependent density $\rho(\mathbf{r})$.
 In that case, the force on \( m \) due to a small volume element \( dV \) within the extended body is